|Back to Main Print This Page Email to a Friend|

 Drug therapy with PDE5 inhibitors is the main treatment for ED.
 Sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra) are the PDE5 inhibitor drugs approved for treating ED.
 In general, if a man is a candidate for PDE5 inhibitor therapy and is satisfied with the results, no further treatment is necessary.

 PDE5 inhibitors are not safe or effective for all men.
 Men who cannot or choose not to take the drugs may have other options, including:

 - Medications inserted or injected into the penis

 - Vacuum devices

 - Surgery (limited to rare cases)

 Ultimately, how successful the medical treatment is and how well it is accepted depends, in large part, on the man's expectations and how he and his partner both adapt to the procedure.

-Psychotherapies.
-Some form of psychological, behavioral, or sexual therapy may be recommended for certain patients.
+Psychotherapy: Some form of psychological, behavioral, or sexual therapy may be recommended for certain men.

 Oral Medications (PDE5 Inhibitors)

-PDE5 inhibitor drugs are generally the first choice of treatment for erectile dysfunction.
+PDE5 inhibitor drugs are generally the first choice of treatment for ED.
 They are: